bhimmetoglu/RoboBohr/README.md

 ### Data

 The sdf data files can be downloaded from the [PubChem database](https://pubchem.ncbi.nlm.nih.gov/).
-Specifically, the [FTP server] (ftp://ftp.ncbi.nlm.nih.gov/pubchem/Compound_3D/01_conf_per_cmpd/SDF/) has all the data in sdf file format.
+Specifically, the [FTP server](ftp://ftp.ncbi.nlm.nih.gov/pubchem/Compound_3D/01_conf_per_cmpd/SDF/) has all the data in sdf file format.

 ### Analysis